DarkStarSword/3d-fixes-WATCH_DOGS2/README.md

    profile - choose yes.

 The game has mostly been tested using the 376.33 driver.
 It may work on others, but if you run into problems, try that driver first.
+If using SLI this is NOT OPTIONAL, as more recent drivers have a *MASSIVE* performance regression!

 Do not set pixel density higher than 1.30 (There is a report that it breaks the sky box).